NitorCreations/nflow/README.md

 * PUT /v0/workflow-instance/{id}
 ** Update existing workflow instance.
 This is typically used in manual step via some UI.

 nFlow REST API is described in more detail via [Swagger](https://helloreverb.com/developers/swagger) documentation system.
 Swagger documentation is included automatically in nflow-jetty.

-## <a name="versioning"></a>Versioning

-nFlow uses [Semantic Versioning Specification (SemVer)](http://semver.org/).
-Currently nFlow is in initial development phase, and API may change and features may be added or removed.
-Once API becames stable, we will release version 1.0.0.